 We also have a Grandfathered Pension Equalization Plan, a 2005 Pension Equalization Plan and a Pension Restoration Benefit.
-Prior to January 1, 2010, we also had a 2007 Pension Equalization Plan.
 These are nonqualified supplemental plans, in which benefits are not tax deductible until paid.
 The plans are designed to provide the higher paid executive employee a retirement benefit which, when added to social security benefits and the pension to be received under the Pension Plan, will approximate retirement benefits being paid by other employers to their employees in similar executive positions.
 The employee's pension from the qualified pension plan is limited by the Internal Revenue Code.
-The 2012 pension limit was set at \$200,000 annually and the compensation taken into account in determining contributions and benefits could not exceed \$250,000 and could not include nonqualified deferred compensation.
+The 2013 pension limit was set at \$205,000 annually and the compensation taken into account in determining contributions and benefits could not exceed \$255,000 and could not include nonqualified deferred compensation.
 The amount of deferred compensation paid under nonqualified plans is not subject to these limits.

 As a result of the change in the Pension Plan effective January 1, 2010, the benefits for certain officers (including Messrs.
 Cleberg, Evans, Helmers and Myers) under the Nonqualified Pension Plans were significantly reduced because the nonqualified benefit calculations were linked to the benefits earned in the Pension Plan.
-As a result, effective January 1, 2010, the Compensation Committee eliminated the 2007 Pension Equalization Plan and amended the Nonqualified Deferred Compensation Plan to provide non-elective nonqualified restoration benefits to those affected officers who were not eligible to continue accruing benefits under the Pension Plan and Nonqualified Pension Plans.
+As a result, effective January 1, 2010, the Compensation Committee amended the Nonqualified Deferred Compensation Plan to provide non-elective nonqualified restoration benefits to those affected officers who were not eligible to continue accruing benefits under the Pension Plan and Nonqualified Pension Plans.